symfony/symfony-docs/components/asset.rst

     $packages = new Packages($defaultPackage, $namedPackages);

-The ``Packages`` class allows to define a default package, which will be applied to assets that don't define the name of the package to use.
+The ``Packages`` class allows you to define a default package, which will be applied to assets that don't define the name of the package to use.
 In addition, this application defines a package named ``img`` to serve images from an external domain and a ``doc`` package to avoid repeating long paths when linking to a